 How can nitrogen deficiency in plants be diagnosed?

-It shouldn’t be surprising to learn that the earliest indications of nitrogen deficiency in plants are often indications of poor health.
+It shouldn’t be surprising to learn that the earliest indications of deficiency in plants are often indications of poor health.
 The following is a list of the most typical visual symptoms that are connected with an inadequate intake of nitrogen:

 - Lower leaves are yellow, while the higher ones on the plant are a lighter shade of green.